n1cfury/takinacissp/domain7.md

 # Security Operations

 ## Elevator Pitch
-This is where the rubber meets the road and the practice of protecting an organization, and responding to
+This is where the rubber meets the road and the practice of protecting an organization and responding to threats comes into play

 ## Incident Response
 - Preparation